-This association comprises about 10 percent of the County.
-In the Town of Columbus, these soils generally occur in the northern portion of the Town.
-The soils in this association are characterized as well drained, moderately well drained, and poorly drained loamy soils that have a dominantly loamy subsoil and are underlain by sandy loam glacial till, stratified silt and sand, or silty sediment.
-Most of the soils of this association are suitable for crops.
-The Grellton and Gilford soils in this association are not suitable for onsite sewage disposal and basements due to a high water table.
-The Friesland soils have limited suitable for onsite sewage disposal and basements.
+This association comprises about eight percent of the County.
+In the Town of Fort Winnebago, these soils generally occur in the central and northeastern portions of the Town.
+The soils in this association are characterized as very poorly drained soils that are underlain in places by sandy or loamy sediments.
+All soils in this association are poorly suited for crops however where they can be drained these soils are used to grow crops such as potatoes, mint, and sod.
+Generally the soils in this association are not suitable for onsite sewage disposal and basements due to a high water table and flooding potential.

-5.4.4 Productive Agricultural Areas
+5 4 4 Productive Agricultural Areas

 Soil type is the largest determining factor in the productivity of agricultural areas.
-The soils in Columbia County including the Town of Columbus are classified by the United State Department of Agriculture based upon their suitability for agricultural use.
+The soils in Columbia County including the Town of Fort Winnebago are classified by the United State Department of Agriculture based upon their suitability for agricultural use.
 This classification is based upon criteria such as crop production potential, soil conditions, and other basic production related criteria.
 Soils are rated between Class I and Class VIII, with Class I, II, and III generally being considered good soils for agriculture.
 Class I, II, and the best soils of Class III are generally recognized as prime agricultural soils, while the remainder of the soils in Class III are generally recognized as unique farmland or farmland of statewide importance.
 In general, areas of the County that are not classified as Class I, II, and III soils include water bodies, wetlands, areas of steep slopes, and bedrock escarpments.